learninfun/learn-with-ai/contentOri/english/AI Knowledge Hub/_index.md

   - [Back-end development](https://learninfun.github.io/learn-with-ai/ai-knowledge-hub/back-end-development/)
   - [Infrastructure](https://learninfun.github.io/learn-with-ai/ai-knowledge-hub/infrastructure/)

+## Usage
+- Quickly get the key points of knowledge
+- Review knowledge
+- Learning to effectively learn knowledge with AI.

 ## How to explore and extract knowledge with ChatGPT?
 - Noun definition
   - [AA] is a middle-level knowledge node that still needs to be expanded.